 - The number of grants funded will depend on the requested budgets and peer review recommendations.

-- Foundation grant levels will be commensurate with need, which is expected to vary by research field, research approach, and scope of program activities.
+- Project grant funding levels will be commensurate with need, which is expected to vary by research field, research approach, and scope of project activities.

 If College-level review is required, your College will communicate its earlier internal deadlines.

-Stage 1 Application: PI to submit a copy of application, routing slip and signed Participant Signature pages (if applicable) along with a complete OR5 form to: email@example.com.
+PI to submit application including routing slip and signed Participant Signature pages (if applicable) along with a completed OR5 form to: email@example.com

-PI must hit "submit" on ResearchNet on or before the internal deadline.
-The application will then be accessible the the Grants Officer to review.
+PI must also hit 'submit' on ResearchNet on or before the internal deadline.
+The application will then be accessible by the Grants Officer to review.

-For more information on this funding opportunity, application and specific instructions, please see the sponsor website.
+More information on this funding opportunity and how to apply, visit the sponsor website.